lukecav/webhose-wc-data-examples/README.md

 # webhose-wc-data-examples
-Webhose.io pulled test data pulled into WooCommerce by XML.
+Webhose.io crawled real product data pulled into WooCommerce by XML using WPAI and then exported back out using WPAE.

 https://webhose.io/ecommerce-product
 https://webhose.io/product-data-api